alexellis/fstail/README.md

 Bash will expand `*` to all existing files within `/logs/` and then show the extra lines added to each of them.

-**What if you want to include newly created files too?**

-`fstail` uses the [fsnotify mechanism](https://docs.huihoo.com/doxygen/linux/kernel/3.7/include_2linux_2fsnotify_8h_source.html) to detect both new and existing files, then starts printing their contents as and when they are written to.
+`fstail` uses the [gopkg.in/fsnotify](https://pkg.go.dev/gopkg.in/fsnotify.v1@v1.4.7) to detect both new files, and existing files that are changed.
+It then starts concatenting their contents to the terminal.

+I needed this for [actuated.dev](https://actuated.dev) which launches microVMs on servers for CI.

+Each VM launched will create a different file at: `/var/log/actuated/GUID.txt`, and `tail -f *` would only find existing files.

 ### Usage